deanturpin/make_noise/readme.md

-Command line tone generator that takes a list of frequencies and emits a WAV.
+Command line tone generator that takes a list of floating point frequencies and emits a WAV.
 Pipe through ```aplay```.

 ```bash
 $ make run